coffeebe4code/disc/README.md

     --args			the args that will be passed to your scripts entrypoint.
 Make this the last argument passed to runner
 ```

-Now that we can see how to actually run our scripts!
-With quite a bit more information. let's go ahead and run our new project.
+Now that we can see how to actually run our scripts, let's go ahead and run our new project.
 ```
 $ discr ./src/first-project.di --no-initial
 Hello from first-project!